-This policy sets out how the ACNC will comply with the Australian Privacy Principles (APPs) contained in Schedule 1 to the Privacy Act 1988 (Cth) (the Privacy Act).
-In particular, this policy demonstrates the ACNC's compliance with APP 1 - Open and transparent management of personal information.
+- This policy sets out how the ACNC will comply with the Australian Privacy Principles (APPs) contained in Schedule 1 to the Privacy Act 1988 (Cth) (the Privacy Act), and the Privacy (Australian Government Agencies – Governance) APP Code 2017 (the Code)

-The APPs are legally binding on the ACNC and regulate the way in which organisations and government agencies can collect, store, use and disclose personal information and how you can access and correct that information.
+- The APPs are legally binding on the ACNC and regulate the way in which government agencies and large organisations can collect, store, use and disclose personal information and how that information can be accessed and corrected.

-Principle 2: The ACNC will comply with the Australian Privacy Principles in the way it collects, holds, uses and discloses personal information.
+- Principle 2: The ACNC will comply with the APPs in the way it collects, holds, uses and discloses personal information.

 - The ACNC is established under the Australian Charities and Not-for-profits Commission Act 2012 (Cth) (ACNC Act) as the independent national regulator of charities.
 The objects of the ACNC Act are to:

-- Support and sustain a robust, vibrant, independent and innovative not-for-profit sector.
+- support and sustain a robust, vibrant, independent and innovative not-for-profit sector,and

 - The ACNC furthers these objects by:

-- Helping charities to understand and meet their obligations through information, guidance, advice and other support.
+- helping charities to understand and meet their obligations through information, guidance, and other support,

-- Maintaining a free and searchable public register so that anyone can look up information about registered charities.
+- maintaining a public register so that anyone can look up information about registered charities,

-- Working with state and territory governments (as well as individual federal, state and territory government agencies) to develop a ‘report-once, use-often’ reporting framework for charities.
+- working with other government agencies to develop a ‘report-once, use-often’ reporting framework for charities,

 What is personal information?

 - Personal information is information or an opinion about an individual:

 - whether the information or opinion is true or not; and

 - whether the information or opinion is recorded in a material form or not.